kristinemlarson/gnssrefl/tests/use_cases/use_pmtl.md

 Tide data can be [downloaded](https://www.isdm-gdsi.gc.ca/isdm-gdsi/twl-mne/inventory-inventaire/interval-intervalle-eng.asp?user=isdm-gdsi&region=PAC&tst=1&no=15520).
 Use the daily mean water level and UTC when submitting a request and download the resulting csv file.

 For this use case, the tidal data have already been [downloaded](pmtl.csv).
+Given that there is quite drastic water level changes within a day, it is entirely plausible that the correlation will improve if using the subdaily RH and hourly tide gauge data.

 <img src=pmtl-compare-time.png width=600>